 Research ethics is about ensuring that your research - especially if it involves human participants or subjects - is carried out appropriately.
-It is also about identifying and managing risks to participants, to the research team and to the University.
+It is also about identifying and managing risks to participants and to you, the people carrying out the research.

 What does this mean in practice?